 SAGE is a NGO leader in the United States with extensive networks and important counterparts that work with the realties and issues of aging including cooperation with Egale Canada, International Federation on Ageing and with ILGA.

 SAGE and CIPAC during the last years because of their work, have built an strong alliance to promote in international spaces as ILGA, ILGALAC, CIDH, IFA the topic of LGBT older adults in the Americas, because this population faces many forms of violence and exclusion related to a systemic discrimination based on sexual orientation and expression and identity of gender.

 The open dialogue in this workshop can help us all face the challenges in promoting this topic and discuss possible next steps with other social actors.

-- Approach of aging in the Americas: Facing the global demographic change, debts in the approach of aging and sexual rights protection.
+- Approach of ageing in the Americas: Facing the global demographic change, debts in the approach of ageing and sexual rights protection.

 - Implementation of the Inter-American Convention on Protecting the Human Rights of Older Persons: Protection of sexual and reproductive rights in older population.